briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 with a funtioning cluster that can be controlled via the Ambari dashboard.
 And if you extended the services with Ansible playbooks you can have other infrastructure running as well.

+## TODO

+* need to figure out the lvm or expanded root volume issue so the nodes can have sufficient storage